Everybody needs a vacation every once in awhile. It’s estimated that 49.6 million Americans travel between Memorial Day and Labor Day.

 The different species of trees attract a wide variety of birds, which makes Gatlinburg a popular destination for bird watchers and ornithologists alike.

-There are so many different kinds of habitats and microclimates in the Great Smokey Mountains, that’s why you can find over 240 species of birds in the area.
+There are so many different kinds of habitats and microclimates in the Great Smoky Mountains, that’s why you can find over 240 species of birds in the area.

 The are high peaks to soar around, warm lowlands, and plenty of trees to nest in.
 The National Park Service has a lot of information on the kinds of birds you can find in Gatlinburg.